Preparing for a Lactation Consult

 - We like to be in whatever room you would like the most help getting comfortable.
 This might be in your own bed, the nursery, or the family room.
 We can even rotate between rooms so that you can find comfortable setups on different furniture (bed, rocker, sofa).

 ONE MORE THING!
 If your partner/spouse is on paternity leave we would love for them to be present for the consult as well.
+Please let them know we value their presence!
 See you soon!